Who are you?

 - We teach Microsoft’s own engineers and support teams several times a year.

 - We have been the exclusive trainers for Microsoft’s Government Security Program for the last thirteen years.

 - We’ve taught at nearly every major U.S.-based PC OEM (and some overseas as well).

 - We develop and teach our own material; we have no “instructor employees.”

 What seminars do you offer?

 Too many to describe here!
+(Again: In our specialty areas, we offer the widest variety of seminars available.)
 Start with the course descriptions page.

 This is the first I’ve heard of you.
 Are you sure you know what you’re doing?